arduino/library-registry/FAQ.md

 ### How can I change my library's name?

-For the sake of continuity, libraries in the Library Manager list are locked in to the name they had at the time they were added to the list.
+For the sake of continuity, libraries in the Library Manager list are locked to the name they had at the time they were added to the list.
+Changing the library name can be disruptive to its users because this is the unique identifier for the library used by the Arduino development software [command line interfaces](https://arduino.github.io/arduino-cli/latest/commands/arduino-cli_lib/), sketch [metadata](https://arduino.github.io/arduino-cli/latest/sketch-specification/#metadata), library [dependencies](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format), and installation location.

 If you wish to change the name it will need to be done manually by request:

 1. Change the `name` value in your [library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format) and update the `version`.
 1. Create a release or tag that matches the updated `version` value in library.properties.